kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   }

   Status BucketClaimStatus {
-    // BucketReady indicates that the bucket is ready for consumption by workloads.
+    // ReadyToUse indicates that the bucket is ready for consumption by workloads.
-    BucketReady bool
+    ReadyToUse bool

-    // BucketName is the name of the provisioned Bucket in response to this BucketClaim.
+    // BoundBucketName is the name of the provisioned Bucket in response to this BucketClaim.
 It is
     // generated and set by the COSI controller before making the creation request to the OSP backend.
-    BucketName string
+    BoundBucketName string

-    // TODO: rename to BoundBucketName a-la volsnapshot ?
+    // Protocols is the set of protocols the provisioned Bucket supports.
+BucketAccesses can request

-    // ErrorMessage is the most recent error message.
-This cleared when provisioning is successful.
+    // to access this BucketClaim using any of the values given here.
-    ErrorMessage string
+    // Possible values: S3, Azure, GCS

-    // TODO: discuss using this instead of ErrorMessage above
+    Protocols []Protocol

     // Error holds the most recent error message, with a timestamp.
     // This is cleared when provisioning is successful.
     Error *TimestampedError